You're in luck if you’re wondering how to lose weight without counting calories. Weight loss can be easier than you think!

 Highly processed foods are often high in calories but don’t fill you up like whole foods rich in fiber, protein, and healthy fats.

-Foods to steer clear of include fried foods, refined grains like white bread and white rice, candies, other sweets, sodas, and other sugary drinks, baked goods, potato chips, other processed snack foods, and prepackaged meals.
+Foods to steer clear include fried foods, refined grains like white bread and white rice, candies, other sweets, sodas, other sugary drinks, baked goods, potato chips, other processed snack foods, and prepackaged meals.

 Avoid processed meats like ham, salami, bacon, hot dogs, sausage, and deli meats.